arjun1151/CSOC-Week-3-CNNs/README.md

 | ResNet-18 | 50.65% |

 ### Key Observations
-- ResNet-18 initially was overfitting in training which was handled with inclusion of data augmentation
+- ResNet-18 initially was overfitting in training which was handled with introduction of data augmentation
 - Residual connections improved optimization stability and feature reuse.
 - Training time with ResNet-18 (20 epochs) was significantly lower compared to base CNN (70 epochs) architecture while achieving nearly the same accuracy.